majid-vaghari/compression/README.md

 This project is bulit using [Gradle](https://gradle.org).
 Run `./gradlew tasks` to see available options.

-You can run unit tests --written with JUnit, available in the test sources, if you run `./gradlew test`.
+You can run unit tests —written with JUnit, available in the test sources, if you run `./gradlew test`.

 To check everything in the project and also run tests, run: `./gradlew check`.